 The Jaguar E-Pace is the brands latest entry into the SUV market, following on from the success of the Jaguar F-Pace.

 Although Jaguar has been slow to enter the SUV market, its effort with the F-Pace has taken the market by storm, with over 20,000 being sold in 2016.
-Jaguar has recently added a new SUV to its range, named the Jaguar E-Pace, a smaller variant of the F-Pace, which may attract fans of the F-Pace that want something a little bit smaller and a little bit more sporty.
+Jaguar has recently added a new SUV to its range, named the Jaguar E-Pace, a smaller version of the F-Pace, which may attract fans of the F-Pace that want something a little bit smaller and a little bit more sporty.

 Here's everything you need to know about the new Jaguar E-Pace.